LANG 3025 Chinese 306: Traditional Chinese Thought

 Coordinator Ruying Qi Opens in new window

-Description This unit is a thematic unit in the BA Key Program Languages and the BA Interpreting and Translation.
+Description This subject is a thematic subject in the BA Key Program Languages and the BA Interpreting and Translation.
 It is part of the Chinese major or sub-major and can also be taken as an elective.
 It introduces students to Chinese thought and way of life - the Confucian-Daoist tradition.
 Students will explore how China's ancient wisdom shapes its long resilient civilization and how it helps the nation maintain its cultural identity while it exerts an international influence on today's world.
 Students will read selected works of prominent Chinese thinkers in the original or English versions.
-This unit will be conducted in Chinese and English.
+This subject will be conducted in Chinese and English.

 School Humanities & Comm Arts